traefik/mesh/docs/content/configuration.md

 In this example, we grant access to all pods running with the service account `client` under the namespace `client` to the HTTP route `api` specified by on the group `server-routes` on all pods running with the service account `server` under the namespace `server`.

 Any client running with the service account `client` under the `client` namespace accessing `server.server.maesh/api` is allowed to access the `/api` resource.
-Other will receive a 404 answer from the Maesh node.
+Others will receive 404 answers from the Maesh node.

-More information can be found [in the specification](https://github.com/deislabs/smi-spec/blob/master/traffic-access-control.md).
+More information can be found [in the SMI specification](https://github.com/deislabs/smi-spec/blob/master/traffic-access-control.md).

 #### Traffic Splitting

-SMI defines the `TrafficSplit` resource which allows to direct incrementally a subset of the traffic to a different services.
+SMI defines the `TrafficSplit` resource which allows to direct subsets of the traffic to different services.

 ```yaml
 apiVersion: split.smi-spec.io/v1alpha1